clstokes/www.cameronstokes.com/source/_posts/2011-01-20-php-on-aws-elastic-beanstalk.markdown

 {% img /wp-content/uploads/2011/01/aws-beanstalk-phpinfo.png 765 800 aws-beanstalk-phpinfo %}

-That's it...we have PHP running on AWS Elastic Beanstalk.
+That's it... we have PHP running on AWS Elastic Beanstalk.
 It could not have been easier.
 Chances are Amazon will add PHP support down the road but until then you can run your own PHP applications using Quercus.

-The full project code can be downloaded on GitHub at <a href="https://github.com/clstokes/aws-elastic-beanstalk-php">https://github.com/clstokes/aws-elastic-beanstalk-php</a>.
+The full project code can be downloaded on GitHub at [https://github.com/clstokes/aws-elastic-beanstalk-php](https://github.com/clstokes/aws-elastic-beanstalk-php).